fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

-It representhas the status of the application.
-In particular, there are datais the information of the single Game, the Players, the Board and all the related information regarding workers and constructions.
+It represent the status of the game.
+In particular, there is the information of the single Game, the Players, the Board and all the related information regarding workers and buildings.